Large deviation principle for stochastic integrals and stochastic differential equations driven by infinite-dimensional semimartingales: Introduction

 \section{Introduction}

 The theory of large deviations is roughly the study of the exponential decay of the probability measures of certain kinds of extreme or tail events (see \cite{DZ98} for some general principles of this theory).
-More precisely, as formulated by Varadhan \cite{Var66}, the large deviation principle for a sequence of probability measures $\left\{\mu_n\right\}$ is defined as follows: \begin{definition} Let $U$ be a regular Hausdorff topological space and $\left\{\mu_n\right\}$ a sequence of probability measures on $(U, \SC{U})$, where $\SC{U}$ is a $\sigma$-algebra on $U$ (typically the Borel $\sigma$-algebra). $\left\{\mu_n\right\}$ satisfies a {\bf large deviation principle} (LDP) with rate function $I: U \rt [0,\infty)$, if
+More precisely, as formulated by Varadhan \cite{Var66}, the large deviation principle for a sequence of probability measures $\left\{\mu_n\right\}$ is defined as follows: \begin{definition} Let $U$ be a Polish space and $\left\{\mu_n\right\}$ a sequence of probability measures on $(U, \SC{U})$, where $\SC{U}$ is the Borel $\sigma$-algebra on $U$. $\left\{\mu_n\right\}$ satisfies a {\bf large deviation principle} (LDP) with rate function $I: U \rt [0,\infty)$, if

 and